-Kurumi Yubeshi: Traditional Wagashi Walnut Mochi Cake
+Kurumi Mochi: Traditional Japanese Walnut Rice Cake

-Kurumi Mochi (くるみ餅)
+Kurumi Mochi (くるみ餅) or Yubeshi (ゆべし)

-Thus, Kurumi Mochi, also known as “Kurumi Yubeshi (くるみゆべし)”, is a Mochigashi sweet whose main ingredients are glutinous rice and walnut.
+Thus, Kurumi Mochi, also known as “Kurumi Yubeshi (くるみゆべし)”, is a Mochigashi confection whose main ingredients are sticky rice and walnut.

-The cake is soft, chewy, and a little sticky with a faint soy sauce flavor and a refined sweetness to it.
+The cake is soft, chewy, and a little sticky, with a faint soy sauce aroma and refined sweetness.

 (Reference Page: Wikipedia ゆべし )